information-fiend/lover-jet/JOURNAL.md

 June 27, 2025
 ---
 *LOG #001:*
-SPEED RUNNNNNN! rabbitboard took way too long (exactly a month). wanna get this done by the end of June cause July is busyyy. so first i started with a document and wrote everything about the project. at first it was just going to be the RC plane, but transmitters are $$$ so im gunna make that too. then i watched a bunch of vids on i. indidentally, it seems the transmitter is going to be more work than the plane 0_o. i was just going to stick a nano and antenna on a perfboard but we care about aesthetics around here. i started with making the wiring diagrams for both the transmitter and plane. started on wowki bcos i was too lazy to make a tinkercad account. am going to switch there probably. so a problem im running into is that i dont know a lick of C++, so making the firmware for the tranmitter makes me cry.
-PLANE MATERIALS:
+SPEED RUNNNNNN! rabbitboard took way too long (exactly a month). wanna get this done by the end of June cause July is busyyy. so first i started with a document and wrote everything about the project. at first it was just going to be the RC plane, but transmitters are $$$ so im gunna make that too. then i watched a bunch of vids on i. indidentally, it seems the transmitter is going to be more work than the plane 0_o. i was just going to stick a nano and antenna on a perfboard but we care about aesthetics around here. i started with making the wiring diagrams for both the transmitter and plane. started on wowki bcos i was too lazy to make a tinkercad account. am going to switch there probably. so a problem im running into is that i dont know a lick of C++, so making the firmware for the tranmitter makes me cry. <br/><br/>PLANE MATERIALS:
 * cardboard
 * motor 2205 2300kv
 * propeller 5045